erpc-io/eRPC/README.md

     * At VM #2: `./scripts/do.sh 1 0`

-## Configuring and running the provided applications
+## Configuring and running the provided benchmarks
  * The `apps` directory contains a suite of benchmarks and examples.
 The instructions below are for this suite of applications. eRPC can also be simply linked as a library instead (see `hello_world/` for an example).
  * To build an application, create `scripts/autorun_app_file` and change its contents to one of the available directory names in `apps/`.
 See `scripts/example_autorun_app_file` for an example.
-Then generate a Makefile using `cmake . -DPERF=ON -DTRANSPORT=raw/infiniband/dpdk`.
+Then generate a Makefile using `cmake . -DTRANSPORT=dpdk/infiniband`.
  * Each application directory in `apps/` contains a config file that must specify all flags defined in `apps/apps_common.h`.
 For example, `num_processes` specifies the total number of eRPC processes in the cluster.